 Children might not show the symptoms of malpractice for an extended period.
 For example, brain injuries that result from medical malpractice involving delivery may not be discoverable until the child is older.
-For this reason, a family may file an action from two years of discovery for any medical malpractice that occurred to their child while he or she is under the age of eight.
+For this reason, a family may file action from two years of discovery for any medical malpractice that occurred to their child while he or she is under the age of eight.

 - Medical malpractice involving intentional fraud or concealment.

-If the information given by a practice was intentionally concealed or fraudulent, a Florida medical malpractice lawsuit may be filed as long as it is before seven years from the initial date of occurrence.
-This means if fraud or concealment was a part of someone’s medical malpractice situation, they gain an extra three years from the date of occurrence to legally file suit.
+A Florida medical malpractice lawsuit may be filed within seven years of the occurrence if a practice gave intentionally concealed or fraudulent information.
+This means if fraud or concealment was a part of someone’s medical malpractice situation, they gain an extra three years from the date of occurrence to file suit legally.

 Determining Your Statute of Limitations

 As you can see, determining the statute of limitations is not easy.
 If you need assistance in identifying if you have a medical malpractice case, we can help.
 Stewart Tilghman Fox Bianchi & Cain, P.A. is a Miami personal injury law firm that gets results for those who suffer from medical malpractice.
 Just recently, our firm secured a $15,000,000 verdict for a minor client who obtained cerebral palsy due to medical malpractice.
 Our medical malpractice attorneys have secured millions of dollars for clients who had no other option than to fight for their rights.